tine20/docker/README.md

 ## link your tine20 repo

+    cd tine20-docker
     ln -s /path/to/tine/repo tine20

 # build image

 ## docker build (only needed if you do not want to use the ready image)

-note: obselete when we have a docker registry
+note: obsolete when we have a docker registry

     docker build . -t tine20